JoseDavidLopezBlanco/josedavidlopezblanco.github.io/_pages/research.md

 ---
 Research
 ======
-I am broadly interested in migration and ethnic relations: how the interplay between individual and contextual factors shape migration decisions, and how their integration differs according to the context of destination and resources embedded within ethnic ties.

-I am part of the research network  [GEPS](https://www.geps.es/) (Grupo de Estudios de Población y Sociedad).

-Besides migration, I am also interested in economic sociology and demographic phenomena.

 # <span style="color:#52adc8"> Publications </span>
 ## López Blanco, J.D.
 Do languages open doors?
 A theoretical model of linguistic capital and (im)mobility and its application in Spanish youth migration